-Denys Poshyvanyk is an Assistant Professor in the Computer Science Department at William and Mary (see W&M by numbers) where he leads SEMERU research group.
+Denys Poshyvanyk is an Associate Professor in the Computer Science Department at William and Mary (see W&M by numbers) where he leads SEMERU research group.
 He received his Ph.D. from Wayne State University, where he was advised by Dr. Andrian Marcus.
-His research is in the area of software engineering and evolution.